 II.
 MEANS OF TRANSPORT AND TRAVELLING EXPENSES

-1. Members of the Committee (hereinafter referred to as the “members”) shall be entitled, as provided for below, to reimbursement of travel expenses incurred in travelling between the address specified in the notice of the meeting (hereinafter referred to as the “place of departure”), and the place of the meeting.
+1. Members shall be entitled, as provided for below, to reimbursement of travel expenses incurred in travelling between the address specified in the notice of the meeting (hereinafter referred to as the “place of departure”), and the place of the meeting.